 Born in India, bred in Helen Mirren’s home country, Anish Kapoor is a contemporary sculptor known for his urge to explore the dimensions of human relationships and their states (both the physical and psychological).
-Newly arrived to Fundación PROA, his latest exhibition Surge (from the latin word īnsurgēns: “rising upon or against”) refers to what emerges after an uprising against an established authority, providing visibility to the hidden.
-With works that date back to 1992, selected by Brazilian curator Marcello Dantas, Kapoor’s sculptures invite the audience to engage in a conversation about life’s polarities; presence and absence, being and non-being, light and darkness and so on.
+Newly arrived at Fundación PROA, his latest exhibition Surge (from the Latin word īnsurgēns: “rising upon or against”) refers to what emerges after an uprising against established authority, providing visibility to the hidden.
+With works that date back to 1992, selected by Brazilian curator Marcello Dantas, Kapoor’s sculptures invite the audience to engage in a conversation about life’s polarities; presence and absence, light and darkness, and so on.
 Intriguing, isn’t it?
 No wonder Anish is one of the most influential sculptors of his generation.

 Don’t miss out on this exhibit!
 (Some of the imagery of his works can be very strong, so viewer discretion is advised.)
-General entry costs $100 but students and teachers get in for free on Tuesdays, I repeat, Tuesdays.
-As always, don’t forget to bring your student ID!
+General entry costs $100 but students and teachers get in for free on Tuesdays.
+As always, don’t forget to bring your student ID.